inda18plusplus/cnol-karma-compiler/README.md

     12+
 ```
 The LLVM IR optimizer is not aware that `push`ing and then `pop`ing technically
 does not affect state in any way.
-In it's current form the Karma parser has an
+That's why the Karma parser has an
 optional optimization pass which reduces the simplest case in the form `12+`
 directly to `3`.
+This is not perfect, but should help in most cases.

 ## Future optimizations